substantial/startling/startling/README.md

     $ gem install startling

 Generate configuration file in rails.
-Use -H to generate a handler folder and -C to generate a commands folder
+Use -H to generate a handlers directory and -C to generate a commands directory

     $ rails g startling:configuration